syncfusion-content/blazor-docs/blazor/rich-text-editor/inline-mode.md

+---
+layout: post
+title: Inline Mode in Blazor RichTextEditor Component | Syncfusion
+description: Learn about Inline Mode in Blazor RichTextEditor component of Syncfusion, and more details.
+platform: Blazor
+control: RichTextEditor
+documentation: ug
+---

 # Inline Mode

 This is the inline example for the Rich Text Editor.
 For this, you must set the `RichTextEditorInlineMode` property.